 Can I use a different oil or essential oil?

-Will the body butter melt in warm temperatures?
+Will body butter melt in warm temperatures?

 Yes.
 Shea butter has a melting point of about 90℉, that's why it's best stored at room temperature.